Draksmanu/new-RolesAndRolls/README.md

 # Tour of Heroes

-This project was created to help represent a fundamental app written with React.
+This project was created to help represent a fundamental app written with Angular.
 The heroes and villains theme is used throughout the app.

 by [John Papa](http://twitter.com/john_papa)

-Comparative apps can be found here with [Angular](https://github.com/johnpapa/heroes-angular), [Svelte](https://github.com/johnpapa/heroes-svelte), and [Vue](https://github.com/johnpapa/heroes-vue)
+Comparative apps can be found here with [Svelte](https://github.com/johnpapa/heroes-svelte), [React](https://github.com/johnpapa/heroes-react), and [Vue](https://github.com/johnpapa/heroes-vue)

 ## Why